particle-iot/particle-cli/README.md

 Known Issues
 ========
 * The Wireless Photon Setup Wizard will only automatically switch networks on OS X. Users of other operating systems will need to manually connect their computer to the Photon's Wi-Fi.
 You will be prompted during the wizard when this is required.
+* [`node-serialport`](https://github.com/voodootikigod/node-serialport) currently does not install on node 4.0, so `particle-cli` will not install either.
+We are tracking the issues and will update `particle-cli` as soon as `node-serialport` is fixed.

 Installing
 =======